strange012/basic_backend/2. Computer Science/homework 5/task.md

     list << Node.new(5) # <LinkedList [1, 2, 3, 4, 5]>
   ```

-## Дополнительное задание
+## Extra task

-- Определить метод `to_list` у массива
+- Define a `to_list` method for array

   ```ruby
     [1, 2, 3].to_list # <LinkedList [1, 2, 3]>
   ```

-- Включить в реализацию класса `LinkedList` модуль `Enumerable`
+- Include the `Enumerable` module in the `LinkedList` class implementation

-- Определить метод `delete` для удаления узла из связного списка
+- Define a `delete` method to remove a node from the linked list

    ```ruby
     list = LinkedList.new([1, 2, 3]) # <LinkedList [1, 2, 3]>